 Carlyle’s Rubenstein Expects U.S. Review of Carried Interest Tax

-David Rubenstein, co-founder of Carlyle Group (CG) Inc., said he expects the U.S. Congress will review the favorable tax treatment of profit-based compensation for private equity managers next year.
+David Rubenstein, co-founder of Carlyle Group (CG:US) Inc., said he expects the U.S. Congress will review the favorable tax treatment of profit-based compensation for private equity managers next year.

 “The carried interest debate is likely to be resolved in the next Congress in the context of comprehensive tax reform,” Rubenstein said yesterday at a Washington conference sponsored by the Council for Institutional Investors, a group representing employee benefit funds, foundations and endowments with combined assets exceeding $3 trillion, according to its website.

 Carried interest, a share of profits taken as compensation, are taxed at the capital gains rate of 15 percent rather than the rates as high as 35 percent that apply to wages.

 The tax treatment of private equity has gained attention in part because of former Massachusetts Governor Mitt Romney’s bid for the Republican presidential nomination.
 Romney, a co-founder of Bain Capital LLC, said in January that he paid an effective tax rate of 13.9 percent on income of $21.6 million.

 Rubenstein, one of three Carlyle founders who received a total of $413 million last year, declined to say how treatment of carried interest should be changed.

 JPMorgan’s Hannam Steps Down, Pledging to Appeal FSA Fine

 JPMorgan Chase & Co.
 (JPM:US)’s global chairman of equity capital markets, Ian Hannam, stepped down to appeal a 450,000-pound ($720,000) fine from the U.K. finance regulator for disclosing inside information.